ScottKuykendall/Library/Ed-Fi API/SSIS/Sample ZappySys Integration/Readme.txt

 ################################################################################################################################################################
 This SSIS package demonstrates the use of the zappysys (https://zappysys.com/) PowerPack SSIS components to build json and post it to an Ed-Fi API endpoint.

 To run the demo, you must install the SSIS PowerPack developer tools sample and an Ed-Fi API.
-The out of box Ed-Fi sandbox development build version 7.3 was used to build the sample.
+The out of box Ed-Fi sandbox development build version 7.3 was used to build the test ETL.

+It was built using Visual Studio 2022 and SQ Server Integration Services Project.